UI / UX Design

 NOVA – CLARITY, SPEED, AND SUPPORT — WHEN EVERY SECOND COUNTS.

-In the fast-paced, high-stress world of emergency medicine, paramedics are required to make life-saving decisions within seconds — often while juggling patient care, note-taking, navigation, and communication.
+In the fast‑paced, high‑stress world of emergency medicine, paramedics must make life‑saving decisions within seconds — often while juggling patient care, note‑taking, navigation, and communication.

 Software: Adobe suit, Figma, Maze, Miro, Notion, Zoom.